codefornl/5staropensource/README.md

 - make it available as a one-click installable
 - make it available as a runnable container
-- make it available "as a service"
+- make it available "as a service" (also during development)

 ---